Highlights

 “It wouldn’t surprise me that improving people’s health this way actually slows down the aging process,” Professor Krumholz told the European Society of Cardiology Conference 2024, where studies coming from the Select Trial were presented.

-“These ground-breaking medications are poised to revolutionize cardiovascular care and could dramatically enhance cardiovascular health,” added Professor Krumholz.
+“These ground-breaking medications are poised to revolutionize cardiovascular care and could dramatically enhance cardiovascular health,” reported Professor Krumholz.

 Studies Based on the Select Trial Suggest Semaglutide Reduces Chances of Age-Related Death